 Large epidermal cyst

 Cysts are treated by making a small surgical opening into the skin and removing the sac (excision biopsy).
-This is done under local anaesthetic and may require stitches, removed a few days later.
+This is done under local anaesthetic and may require stitches, which are removed a few days later.

 - Epidermoid cyst – pathology